ldedier/RT/README.md

 everything should work

 ## windows
-current branch is for windows with ubuntu from ms store, and Xming, althrough with some glitches.
+branch for windows is master last commit. needs ubuntu from microsoft store and Xming. has some glitches nothing too bad

 ```bash
 apt-get install sdl2-dev